minnaj/nextjs-photo-gallery/README.md

 ## How to run

+First run `npm install` to install all dependencies.

 - Development mode: `npm run dev`
   - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 - Create production build: `npm run build`